Arecibo Wow! is a search for transient radio signals inspired by the Wow! Signal

 Preserve and Archive the Big Ear Telescope Data: Digitize, catalog, and safeguard all remaining data and documentation from the Big Ear radio telescope to support future analysis and historical research.

-Conduct Observations to Search for Transient Signals: Utilize large and small radio telescopes to observe regions of interest for the sources of transient radio signals.
+Conduct New Observations to Search for Transient Signals or their Sources: Utilize small and large radio telescopes to observe regions of interest for the sources of transient radio signals.

 Engage and Educate the Public on Radio Astronomy Science: Develop educational programs, citizen science initiatives, and public outreach campaigns to promote awareness of the Wow!
 Signal, radio astronomy, and the ongoing search for extraterrestrial intelligence.